joernhees/userdocker/README.rst

 userdocker-diffproml
 ===================

-``userdocker-diffproml`` is a fork of userdocker which adds the following features:
+``userdocker-diffproml`` is a fork of ``userdocker`` which adds the following
+features:

 - support for arguments with values (as opposed to just flags) in the config files
 - support for the docker ``stop`` subcommand
 - automatic container names based on the username

-These features will be merged into the userdocker if and when the original author approves of the changes.
+These features will be merged into userdocker if and when the original author approves of the changes.
+At the moment it is not possible to install ``userdocker-diffproml`` alongside ``userdocker``, since the use the same paths and executables.

 ``userdocker-diffproml`` has received partial funding from the German Federal Ministry for Education and Research under grant agreement n° 01|S17075.

 Userdocker
 ==========